feliciazhang/zebra-puzzle/README.md

 way too difficult to translate good inputs for bc theyre all truth table based and this truth table has 2^27 rows.

+Update: got espresso to work on the whole thing but re the screenshot i sent you the minimized version is basically useless information. so i think we should still do something else if jason says ok. we should check.

 ### test_logic.py
 I even wrote unit tests for the above, thats how hard i thought this would work

 ### anotherpuzzle.py
-after i gave up i tried to do it in a different rep with the 1:1:1:1 multi dimensional array that we said we weren't gonna do bc minimizing it is just itself and also we'd have to hard code to certain size and i got stuck basically immediately bc i just dont think you can do
+this is basically just useless dont look at it after i gave up i tried to do it in a different rep with the 1:1:1:1 multi dimensional array that we said we weren't gonna do bc minimizing it is just itself and also we'd have to hard code to certain size and i got stuck basically immediately bc i just dont think you can do